ZhgChg.Li

 }

-To cancel the dismissal by swipe down, you can either set the UIViewController variable isModalInPresentation to false or implement the UIAdaptivePresentationControllerDelegate method presentationControllerShouldDismiss and return true.
+To disable pull-down dismissal, you can either set the UIViewController variable isModalInPresentation to false or implement the UIAdaptivePresentationControllerDelegate method presentationControllerShouldDismiss and return true.
+Either approach works.

-The method UIAdaptivePresentationControllerDelegate presentationControllerDidAttemptToDismiss is only called when the dismissal by swipe down is canceled.
+The UIAdaptivePresentationControllerDelegate presentationControllerDidAttemptToDismiss method is only called when a dismissal is canceled by pulling down.

 By the way…

-For the system, a card-style presentation page is considered a Sheet, which behaves differently from FullScreen.
+A card-style presented page is considered a Sheet by the system, which behaves differently from FullScreen.

 When HomeViewController Presents DetailViewController

-⚠️ Since XCODE 11, iOS ≥ 13 apps packaged by default use the card style (UIModalPresentationAutomatic) for Presentations
+⚠️ Since XCODE 11, iOS ≥ 13 apps use card style (UIModalPresentationAutomatic) by default for Present

-If you previously placed some logic in viewWillAppear/viewWillDisappear/viewDidAppear/viewDidDisappear, be sure to check carefully! ⚠️
+If you previously placed some logic in viewWillAppear/viewWillDisappear/viewDidAppear/viewDidDisappear, be sure to carefully check and pay attention! ⚠️

-After looking at the built-in system, let’s get to the main point of this article!
-How to achieve these effects yourself?
+After reviewing the system’s built-in features, let’s get to the main part!
+How to create these effects yourself?

-First, let’s organize where you can perform window transition animations.
+First, let’s organize where window transition animations can be applied.

 UITabBarController/UIViewController/UINavigationController